Quick Summary :-

 An option that you may have come across in the IT sector is “full stack developer.”
-It is a profession that has been gaining quite the notoriety in the age of Offshore Outsourcing Development.
+It is a role that has gained strong demand in the era of offshore software development and digital transformation.

 What is a Full Stack Developer?